ricebean-net/zplbox/README.md

 # HTML 2 ZPL
-**Use your favorite web framework to design ZPL Labels far more straightforward and sophisticated than native ZPL will ever allow you!**
+**Use your favorite web framework to design ZPL Labels far more straightforward and sophisticated than native ZPL will ever can do!**

 html2zpl is based on an embedded Chromium, rendering your web content as PNG.
 So, you can leverage the full web technology stack to create your labels.
 You can submit your web content via a file or by referencing it using an external URL (preferred).